PCOS: From symptoms to self-advocacy. Get the handbook

 • If you have a 40-day cycle: ovulation should occur around day 26.
 This would make the fertile window days 21 to 27.

-It’s important to keep in mind that while ovulation occurs during most menstrual cycles, it’s normal to have a few anovulation cycles each year.
+However, remember that while ovulation occurs during most menstrual cycles, it’s normal to have a few anovulation cycles each year.
 (During an anovulatory cycle, an egg doesn’t mature, so fertilization can’t happen.)

 Anovulation cycles can be caused by: